 Password information and good practice.

-To login to the University Portal and centrally supported workstations, you will need a username and network password.
+To login to the University Portal, services and centrally supported workstations, you will need a username and network password.

 Passwords are an important aspect of computer and information security.They are the front line of protection for user accounts.

 A poorly chosen and managed password may result in the compromise of the security of the University's entire corporate network and therefore, of the information hosted on it.

 |Your University staff email address or your staff E-code (this is your staff number preceded with a lowercase 'e', e.g. e12345678)||Your network password|